tmecklem/realtime-web/slides/index.md

 <!--
 (Tim)

 I'll share a little secret with you.
-We shopped this problem around internally, and we struggled to find a really great catchall solution.
+I shopped this problem around internally, and we struggled to find a really great catchall solution.

 Think about how Facebook solves this problem by curating the list dropp what the algorithm finds less "engaging".